Skip to main content

 Install Bitdefender Endpoint Security Tools using the credentials of a non-root user

-To install BEST with a non-root user:
+To install BEST with a non-root user, follow these steps:

-1. On each target machine:
+1. On each target system:

 1. Run the next command as root to open the /etc/sudoers configuration file for safe editing: